EnricoPiacenza/expRob/firstAssignment/README.md

-# Research Track 1 - Assignmnt 1
+# Experimental Robotics - Assignmnt 1
-This is the README.MD file for the first assignment of the course Research Track 1.
+This is the README.MD file for the first assignment of the course Experimental Robotics.

 ## AUTHOR 👨‍💻
 * [Enrico Piacenza](https://github.com/EnricoPiacenza) (s4878469)